Lycol50/MultiProtocol-API4beta/README.md

 API 3 plugin for MultiProtocol : https://github.com/Lycol50/MultiProtocol

+*UPDATE: I dunno if this is working or not?, because im not using API 4.*

 # MultiProtocol
 MultiProtocol is a plugin where you can have people join on your server (PMMP API 4) with your latest Minecraft Bedrock